dotnet/AspNetCore.Docs/aspnet/migration/mvc.rst

 Configure Bundling
 ------------------

 The MVC 5 starter web template utilized the MVC runtime support for bundling.
 In ASP.NET MVC 6, this functionality is performed as part of the build process using `Gulp <http://gulpjs.com/>`__.
 We've previously configured bundling and minification; all that's left is to change the references to Bootstrap, jQuery and other assets to use the bundled and minified versions.
 You can see how this is done in the layout file (*Views/Shared/_Layout.cshtml*) of the full template project.
-See :ref:`Bundling and Minification <aspnet:bundling-minification-index>` for more information.
+See :doc:`/client-side/bundling-and-minification` for more information.

 Additional Resources
 --------------------

-- `Migrating an ASP.NET MVC 5 App to ASP.NET 5 <https://weblogs.asp.net/paullitwin/migrating-an-asp-net-mvc-5-app-to-asp-net-5>`__
-- :ref:`Using Gulp <aspnet:using-gulp>`
+- :doc:`/client-side/index`
-- :ref:`Client-Side Development in ASP.NET 5 <aspnet:client-side-development-index>`
-- :ref:`Manage Client-Side Packages with Bower <aspnet:bower-index>`
-- :ref:`Bundling and Minification <aspnet:bundling-minification-index>`
-- :ref:`Bootstrap for ASP.NET 5 <aspnet:bootstrap-index>`